Muhammad Omar (footballer, born 1990)

-Muhammad Omar (born 2 June 1990) is a Pakistani footballer who plays as a goalkeeper.
+Muhammad Omar (born 2 June 1990) is a Pakistani former footballer who played as a goalkeeper.

 Club career

 KESC

+Omar represented Karachi Energy at the 2010 Super Football League, where he led the team to the title, and was declared best goalkeeper of the tournament.
 Omar first played for KESC in the 2010–11 Pakistan Premier League, finishing fourth in the table.
-He was declared goalkeeper of the year and was awarded a Rupees 50,000 proze.
+He was declared goalkeeper of the year and was awarded a Rupees 50,000 prize.

 NBP

 Omar moved to NBP F.C. in 2012.
 In a 0–0 draw against KRL which saw the latter retain their Pakistan Premier League title, Omar was declared man of the match and awarded 2,500 Rupees.
 He subsequently won the 2013 National Football Challenge Cup with NBP, where he was declared the best goalkeeper of the competition.
 At the 2016 Pakistan Football Federation Cup, Omar helped NBP finish as runner-up of the tournament, falling to KRL in the final.

 Later career

 In 2022, Omar played for Lyari Fighters in the Sindh Super League, a franchise-based football league held in the province of Sindh.
 He helped the team finish as runner-up after falling to Larkana Leopards by 0–1 in the final.
 Omar was subsequently declared goalkeeper of the tournament.